birbified/discord-mongo-currency/README.md

 # discord-mongo-currency
-A discord.js currency bot using MongoDB.
+A discord.js currency package for MongoDB.